Things You Should Know About... Day of the Dead

 katrina la boda.jpg

-8. In 2003, UNESCO named Day of the Dead as part of Mexico’s Intangible Cultural Heritage.
+7. In 2003, UNESCO named Day of the Dead as part of Mexico’s Intangible Cultural Heritage.
 In every town, it has become a huge celebrations where the streets are closed and live entertainment is provided by the city authorities.
+Many of the indigenous families spend over 2 months’ salary on decorations in preparation for the holiday because they believe that happy spirits bring good luck, wisdom and protection to the members of their family.
+Nowadays some people do still spend copious amounts on decorations but others prefer to keep it simple.

-10. The Best Day of the Dead Celebrations in London
+Finally, celebrate Day of the Dead in London!

 Related Articles